mat-docs/mtap-docs/AAS/2019.3/csharp/read.md

 ### Events

-In this example we [subscribe to **EventsInput** with a handler method](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L45) and simply [print out some details of each Event received](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L52-L63)
+In this example we [subscribe to **EventsInput** with a handler method](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L45) and simply [print out some details of each event received](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L52-L63).

 ```cs
 input.EventsInput.EventsBuffered += (sender, e) => // Subscribe to incoming events